 The norwegian housemouse were found at the eastern Azores islands Terceira und Santa Maria.
 And (1):

 “Interestingly, based on medieval maps and Scandinavian texts, Kelley (1979) has already speculated that Norwegian Vikings may have found their way to the Azores.”

-See: (2).
-Is this a new argument for the discussions around the Vinland map?
+For that see: (2).
+So, is this a new argument for the discussions around the Vinland map?

 - Gabriel SI1, Mathias ML, Searle JB: Of mice and the “Age of Discovery” - The complex history of colonization of the Azorean archipelago by the house mouse (Mus musculus) as revealed by mitochondrial DNA variation.
 J Evol Biol.
 2014 Nov 14. doi: 10.1111/jeb.12550

 - Kelley Jr, J.E.
 1979.
 Non-Mediterranean influences that shaped the Atlantic in the early Portolan charts.
 Imago Mundi, 31: 18–35